Does the IRS Offer One Time Forgiveness?

 Also, the Non-Collectable Status restricts the IRS from collecting a debt, similar to the RCP.
 What this means is, you do not have the assets or money available to pay the debt.
 This program was designed with the concept of providing taxpayers enough time to earn the money or get a higher income to pay on the debt.

-Although, in some situations this collides with the amount of time the IRS is able to legally collect the debt.
+“No“, once a non-collectible account reaches the 10-year mark, the debt can’t be collected.
+In some situations non-collectible status collides with the amount of time the IRS is able to legally collect the debt.
 Therefore, once a Non-Collectable account reaches the 10-year mark, the debt can no longer be demanded by the IRS.

 Finally, when a taxpayer files for Chapter 7 bankruptcy, the IRS is unable to pursue a debt collection against the individual.
 Although rare, there are situations where bankruptcy allows for tax debt forgiveness.